This page contains affiliate links. For more information please read my Disclosure Policy.

 Once you’ve got your canning equipment assembled, read through these canning steps.
 They happen while your jam is cooking, so it’s important to know when and how to complete each step!

-- Before you start cooking your jam fill your canning pot with enough water to cover your canning jars by 1 inch.
+- Before you start cooking your recipe fill your canning pot with enough water to cover your canning jars by 1 inch.
 Bring it to a boil over high heat.

-- While your jam is cooking place your clean jars in the pot of boiling water for a minute or so to warm them up.
-This prevents cracking from a temperature difference when you add the hot jam to them.
+- While your cooking place your clean jars in the pot of boiling water for a minute or so to warm them up.
+This prevents cracking from a temperature difference when you add the hot food to them.

-- When your jam is done, flip the jars over using your hand protection, they’ll still be hot.
+- When your preserves are done, flip the jars over using your hand protection, they’ll still be hot.

-- Using your funnel and ladle, fill jars immediately with your hot jam, leaving ¼” of space between the rim and the jam.
+- Using your funnel and ladle, fill jars immediately with your hot preserves, leaving ¼” of space between the rim and the jam.

 - Wipe the rims clean carefully with a warm, damp paper towel then dry them completely.
 This is important for the jam to seal properly.